asdfghy365/debilizm/sources/output/contract_TestContract.md

 137: Masterchain support is not enabled for this contract
 2977: Already initialized
 5194: Bet amount must be greater than the fixed fee
+12446: No space left in the array for new items!
 40368: Contract stopped
 44933: Only the admin can finalize
 53296: Contract not stopped